Symptoms, prognosis and Gleason score: What to know about prostate cancer

 Cancer occurs when abnormal cells begin to divide and grow uncontrollably.

-According to the American Cancer Association, the majority of cases of prostate cancer grow slowly and do not usually spread to other parts of the body.
+According to the American Cancer Society, the majority of cases of prostate cancer grow slowly and do not usually spread to other parts of the body.

 When cancer has spread to another part of the body, it becomes known as metastatic cancer.